KTRS (AM): NBC radio and television

 KSD was one of the first eight radio stations of the NBC Red Network in 1926.
 KSD carried NBC's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
 The NBC network affiliation lasted until the early 1980s.
+The studios were on the corner of 12th and Olive Streets.

-Sister station KSD-TV (now KSDK) went on the air February 8, 1947.
+At the end of World War II, KSD put a television station on the air.
+KSD-TV (now KSDK) debuted on February 8, 1947.
 Because of KSD Radio's long affiliation with NBC, the TV station also began broadcasting NBC shows.
-In 1980, the owners of KSD acquired FM station KCFM.
-The call sign was changed to KSD-FM, since those call letters were well known in the St. Louis radio market.
+In 1980, the owners of KSD acquired FM station 93.7 KCFM.
+The call sign was changed to KSD-FM, since those call letters were already well known in the St. Louis radio market.
 In 1983, the AM station gave up the heritage call sign; the call letters continue on KSD-FM, now owned by iHeartMedia, Inc.

 MOR, Top 40, News, Country

 As network programming passed from radio to television, KSD switched to a full service, middle of the road format, playing popular adult music, with news, talk and sports shows.
 Then as Top 40 radio became more popular, KSD switched to a contemporary hits format in early 1971.

 As Top 40 listening shifted from AM to FM radio, KSD began an all-news radio format in early 1980.
 KSD flipped to country music the following year, and in 1983, KSD became KUSA.
-March 17, 1993 saw the restoration of the KSD call sign and a switch back to all-news, this time utilizing the full-time CNN Headline News network feed.
+It used that call sign for 10 years.
+March 17, 1993 saw the restoration of the KSD call sign and a switch back to all-news, this time utilizing the CNN Headline News network feed.
 The station flipped to adult standards in January 1995.

 Talk radio

 On April 15, 1996, the station became KTRS and switched to its current Talk radio format.
 The station was purchased by its current owners, CH Radio Holdings, in 1997.

-KUSA started AM stereo broadcasts in 1983 after rebuilding most of the transmitter to accommodate stereo transmissions.
+The station started AM stereo broadcasts in 1983 after rebuilding most of the transmitter to accommodate stereo transmissions.
 Stereo broadcasts continued throughout most of the 1990s, using the C-QUAM standard.
 In 1997, KTRS stopped sending stereo programming to the transmitter but continued broadcasting the stereo pilot signal.
 In 2001, the stereo pilot was silenced.